misterseyiayeni/flower-classifier/README.md

 # Flower Classifier Project

 ## Overview
-This project involves training a neural network to classify images of flowers into their respective categories.
+This solution trains a convolutional neural network (CNN) model to classify images of flowers into their respective categories.
 The solution includes training a model on a dataset of flower images, saving the trained model as a checkpoint, and making predictions using the trained model.
 The project uses Python, PyTorch, and pre-trained neural networks from the torchvision library.

 ## Project Structure